-But the answer to the second question is way more subtle.
+Now, consider the answer to the second question.
+It is way more subtle.
 Who am I really?
 This question is relevant because what you believe about yourself shapes how you perceive the world and how you approach life.
-A good starting point would be to see inward.
-What about you is not the latest trend (where you work or what you wear) or the boxes you fit into?
+A good starting point would be to look inward.
+For this, you have to explore what about you is not the latest trend (where you work or what you wear) or the boxes you fit into.

 - I am [insert your hopes, dreams, desires]

 - I am [insert internal drivers and motives]

 Take Carol Dweck’s Mindset: The New Psychology of Success, where she explains about two different mindsets that relate to how we perceive ourselves.
 In the fixed-mindset, we often think that who we are is our external labels.
 This happens when we grow up labeling ourselves by the grades we get (smart, not smart), and by the university we attend (private, public).
 As adults, our labels shift based on how much we get paid or who we work for (successful, not successful).
 In contrast, when we are being growth-minded, we believe that what we do is not necessarily who we are.
 Since we are not driven externally, and our self-worth does not depend on how well we perform—we do not feel the need to label, as if we were brands.